Deaths Cannot Stop More People Being Killed

 All the militants, soldiers and politicians involved in the fighting in Yemen must know that murder can never be resolved through further murder.
 The way to prevent deaths is not by killing more people.

-The aerial bombardments are literally punishing the people of Yemen en masse: A whole people, be they Zaidi and Sunni, guilty or innocent, women and children, the sick and the elderly, are all being hit.
+These aerial bombardments are literally punishing the people of Yemen en masse: A whole people, be they Zaidi and Sunni, guilty or innocent, women and children, the sick and the elderly, are all being targeted.
 This is an inhumane tactic and a sign of impotence.
 Mass bombardments or blockading an entire country are an explicit expression of failure and inadequacy.

 In all democratic systems, people who have committed crimes, even the most pathological killers, are caught and placed on trial.
 You will never see scores of people in a part of any European country being killed for the sake of punishing one guilty man.
 Even if wrong policies are sometimes adopted, human life is of the greatest value in these countries and those who take life unlawfully know that they will have to account for themselves before the law.